 Here at DesignDiverso we really like to imagine what the future will look like and may bring in terms of innovation.

-This time is worth taking a look at the past though before delving into the future, depending to whom you ask rather near or remote future.
+This time is worth taking a look at the past though before delving into the future.
+Depending on whom you ask rather near or remote future.

 Let’s break down the periods and eras.